 Congratulations—you made it through your ﬁrst-round interview!
-It’s likely that the ﬁrst round interview was conducted by Phone or Skype—now they want to meet you in person.
+It’s likely that the ﬁrst round interview was conducted by phone or virtually—now they want to meet you in person.

 The following sections will help prepare you to ace the second round interview.